Alert Section

 If you do not pay as agreed and you have signed a Controlled Goods Agreement, the Enforcement Agent may enter your property, by force if necessary, to take the goods listed.

-If the Enforcement Agent believes that there are insufficient items to clear the debt, we will then consider other recovery options such as bankruptcy or a charging order against your property.
+If the Enforcement Agent believes that there are insufficient items to clear the debt, we will then consider other recovery options such as insolvency.

 Contact Details